Teppen: Playable characters

 The playable characters are referred to as "heroes".
 The first eight were released at launch, while the rest are later released commonly alongside a major expansion.
-All heroes are unlocked by default and can be played at no additional fee, the only exception to this is Phoenix Wright and Nina, both are "skins" for Chun-Li and Jill Valentine respectively, as such, they both act the same way as the two original heroes would during gameplay.
+All heroes up to Ada Wong are unlocked by default and can be played at no additional fee.
+Following Ada, future characters would be released as "EX Skins", acting as alternate skins for existing characters, acting the same as the original heroes during gameplay, and would need to be unlocked through special card packs.

 Expansion List

 Esports

 Teppen World Championship is an official esports event organized by GungHo Online Entertainment.
 The finals of the 2019 championship was held at the Tokyo International Forum on December 21, 2019 with a prize pool of 50,000,000 Japanese yen total.
 Its 2020 championship was held online due to the COVID-19 pandemic, the prize pool was 5,000,000 Japanese yen.

 The Teppen World Championship Series 2021 took place throughout 2021.
 Seven different small tournaments took place for seven different months of that year.
 The total prize pool was 1,000,000 Japanese yen for each individual tournament.
 The tournaments were sponsored by ZONe, Meiji Dairies, BookLive, 桃屋 (Momoya), UNO, BS11 and Hyperice.

-Currently, the Teppen World Championship Series 2022 is being organized with a prize pool of 1,000,000 yen for the finals and an additional 100,000 yen for its second tournament for those placed between 33rd to 64th place in the qualifiers.
+In 2022, the Teppen World Championship Series 2022 was organized with a prize pool of 1,000,000 yen for the finals and an additional 100,000 yen for its second tournament for those placed between 33rd to 64th place in the qualifiers.